Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction

-\textbf{Backdoor Defenses:} A large body of work has proposed defenses to detect or mitigate backdoor attacks in deep neural networks; the methods surveyed below are the ones we adapt and evaluate against scanpath-prediction backdoors.
+A large body of work has proposed defenses to detect or mitigate backdoor attacks in deep neural networks; the methods surveyed below are the ones we adapt and evaluate against scanpath-prediction backdoors.
 Early methods such as Neural Cleanse~\cite{wang2019neural} attempt to reverse-engineer trigger patterns by searching for minimal perturbations that induce targeted behavior, but these approaches are computationally expensive and primarily designed for classification tasks.
 Other defenses modify compromised models directly.
-For example, Fine-pruning~\cite{liu2018fine} removes dormant neurons associated with trigger activations, while Neural Attention Distillation (NAD)~\cite{li2021neural} aligns the attention maps of a backdoored model with those of a clean teacher.
+For example, Fine-pruning~\cite{liu2018fine} removes dormant neurons associated with trigger activations, while Neural Attention Distillation (NAD)~\cite{li2021neural} aligns the attention maps of a backdoor model with those of a clean teacher.
 More recent work targets multimodal representation models: CleanCLIP~\cite{bansal2023cleanclip} mitigates backdoors in CLIP-style systems through contrastive retraining, with related approaches such as CleanerCLIP~\cite{xun2024cleanerclip} adding counterfactual text augmentation, though we adapt CleanCLIP rather than CleanerCLIP in our evaluation.
-In gaze prediction, SecureGaze~\cite{du2025securegaze} is the first defense proposed for continuous-output gaze estimation models.
-However, most existing defenses focus on classification or representation learning, and their effectiveness for multimodal scanpath prediction models that produce structured sequential outputs, which is why we adapt them to the scanpath setting rather than applying them directly.
+In gaze prediction, SecureGaze~\cite{du2025securegaze} is, to our knowledge, the closest prior defense designed for continuous-output gaze estimation models.
+However, none of these defenses target structured sequential outputs, which is why we adapt them to the scanpath setting rather than applying them directly.